YorkCodeDojo/yoda/readme.md

-## Introduction
+--- 10TH SEPT 1951 :: IMPORTANT MESSAGE TO ALL TEAMS FROM THE FLIGHT CENTRE ---

+To all engineering teams,

-The City of York has decided to enter the space program.
-However, due to very tight time constraints they have decided to outsource the programming of their flight computer to your company.
+As you may have seen from our press release,  The City of York has decided to enter the space race,  and due to time constraints they have decided to out-source the programming of their flight systems to our company.

-The computer is a custom-built machine, which runs York’s Obscenely Dumb Architecture.
-(YODA)

-Your task will be to complete a set of tasks to ensure the spaceship reaches the moon and doesn't come crashing down in the Ouse.

-One thing....  the fancy AI tools like cursor won't work in space,  so you will need to bring your favourite hex editor.

-## The machine

-For such an important task,  the machine is actually pretty basic.

-Example File
-For example,  if the first 5 bytes of boot file contained

-IP
-??
-02 07 05 00

-Then the instruction pointers starts at 0x00 which contains the ADD command.
-The numbers 2 and 7 are added together and placed into memory location 5.
-The instruction pointer then advances 4 bytes to location 0x04

-            IP
-??
-02 07 05 00 09

-Location 0x04 contains a 0 which is the halt command so then the program exits.
+They have developed a computer especially for this task,  named the YODA and have provided us with the attached manual.md file.

+--- END OF MESSAGE --

+---

 ## Exercise 1
 Before the spaceship can be launched a couple of checks need to be carried out.
 First we need to check that the machine is capable of running a program.

 The simplest program you can write is one which does nothing and stops straight away.
 This can be done by having your program just contain the halt command.

 Populate the boot file with a single byte with the value 0x00 (0 is the op code for halt)

-Run the virtual machine and check it runs without an error.
+Run the machine and check it completes without an error.

 ## Exercise 2
 We also need to check that the machine is correctly reporting errors.
-The easiest way to crash the machine is to get it an opcode it doesn't understand.
+The easiest way to crash the machine is to give it an opcode it doesn't understand.
 For example 255 (0xFF)

-Run the virtual machine and check it gives you an error.
-It should also create a couple of crash_dump files to aid you with your troubleshooting.
+Run the machine and check it gives you an error.
+It should also create a couple of `crash_dump` files to aid you with your troubleshooting.

 ## Exercise 3
 We can now launch the spacecraft.
 To do this,  we need to write 5 bytes to file 0 containing the values 5 4 3 2 1

-Your program should consist of the
+Your program should consist of
-  WriteToFile command with it's 3 operands  (ie 4 bytes) Halt command (1 byte)
+1.  `WriteToFile` command with it's 3 operands  (ie 4 bytes)
+2.  `Halt command` (1 byte)
-  5 bytes of memory containing your 5 values
+3. 5 bytes of memory containing your 5 values

-Run the virtual machine, and check that File0 is correctly populated with your 5 values
+Run the machine, and check that `File0` is correctly populated with your 5 values

 ## Exercise 4